Skip to main content

 Model Context Protocol

-MCP is Anthropic's open standard for connecting AI assistants to external tools and data sources.
-MCP servers expose capabilities that Claude Code can invoke during conversations.
+MCP is the open standard for connecting AI agents to external tools and data sources.
+Introduced by Anthropic, it has become an industry-wide protocol supported across Anthropic, OpenAI, Google, and Microsoft tooling.
+MCP servers expose capabilities - query a database, drive a browser, call an API - that any MCP-compatible agent can invoke during a session.

 // custom-api-server.js